 This is called the posterior predictive distribution.

-Of course, this integration is usually impossible.
+This integration is usually impossible.
 Instead we follow these steps:

 - Simulate M sets of parameter values from the posterior. - For each set of parameter values, simulate new values from the density or likelihood. - Put these new values together as an approximate posterior predictive distribution and use them to answer questions.